ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 ## Step 7 — Verify Required Tags

 Your project should already have the required Resource Manager Tags set by the Cloud Team at provisioning.
-Verify them by navigating to **IAM & Admin → Tags**.
+Verify them by navigating to **IAM & Admin → Settings → Tags** (not IAM & Admin → Tags).

 The owner-settable tags (`environment`, `mission`, `protection-level`, `availability-level`, `recovery-level`, `dept`) can be updated by you if they